-The total number of deaths during war includes about 10 million military personnel and about 7 million civilians.
+Calculating war casualties can be a complex, sometimes controversial subject.
+However, it is widely accepted that about 10 million military personnel and about 7 million civilians died in World War 1, with some 23 million wounded.
 The Entente Powers (also known as the Allies) lost about 6 million soldiers, while the Central Powers lost about 4 million.
 At least 2 million died from diseases and 6 million went missing, presumed dead.
 About two-thirds of military deaths in World War I were in battle.
 This was unlike any previous conflict during the 19th century, when the majority of deaths were due to disease.
 Improvements in medicine, as well as the increased lethality of military weaponry, were both factors in this development.
 Nevertheless disease, including the ‘Spanish flu’, still caused about one third of total military deaths for all belligerents.

 Britain’s big cities lost most men, Glasgow, 13,740; Manchester, 3,481; Liverpool, 10,470; Birmingham, 9,842; Hull, 7,500 +, Derby, 6,952; Edinburgh, 5,281; Durham, 6,353; Leeds, 4,312; Sheffield, 4,854; and London, 41,833.
 But it was the Northern and Scottish towns that saw their populations hardest hit.
 In Durham 6,300 men lost their lives.
 This was equivalent to almost two in ten men in the city and nearly eight per cent of the total population.
 Another Country Durham town, Bishop Auckland, was also hit hard losing more than six per cent of just 13,600 people, all of them men between 18 and 50-years-old.
 Derby lost almost six per cent of its population and Dumfries, Scotland, five per cent, according to genealogy company Ancestry.
 Nine of the 10 towns and cities that lost the highest proportion of their population are in Northern England and Scotland.

-Scotland which traditionally provided recruits for the British army’s elite regiment’s, lost 148,000 men.
-This was 25% of those that volunteered and more than twice the national average rate of fatalities for the whole of Britain.
-Over 38,000 Irishmen and 20,000 Welshmen also died in the war.
+Scotland which traditionally provided recruits for the British army’s elite regiment’s, officially lost 134,712 men during WW1, about 3.1% of the population.
+(Recent research suggest this figure was nearer 148,000 men, when Scottish nurses, 500 munition workers, Merchant Navy and may others are included.)
+This was over 25% of those that volunteered and more than twice the national average rate of fatalities for the whole of Britain.
+Only the Serbs and Turks had a higher proportion of participant deaths than Scotland.

-There are tens of thousands of villages and towns in the United Kingdom.
 In an October 2013 update, researchers identified only 53 civil parishes in England and Wales from which all serving personnel returned from WW1.
 These became known as “Thankful Villages”.
-There are no “Thankful Villages” identified in Scotland or Ireland yet all of Ireland was then part of the United Kingdom at the time.
+There are no “Thankful Villages” identified in Scotland or Ireland, yet all of Ireland was then part of the United Kingdom at the time.

 According to the research by the genealogy company Ancestry, the 10 UK towns that lost the highest percentages of their populations in the First World War are shown below: –

 Although the great majority of casualties in WW1 were from the working class, the social and political elite were hit disproportionately hard by WW1.
-Their sons provided the junior officers that were expected to lead from the front.
+The sons of the “middle Class”, provided the junior officers that were expected to lead from the front.
 17% of officers were killed in WW1, compared to 12% of the British army’s ordinary soldiers The British Aristocracy was devastated by the war, with 47 Peers killed and six of these, leaving no brothers to succeed them.
 By 1915, 9 House of Lord Peers and 95 sons of Peers had been killed in the war and it was to get worse.
-Some 35,000 former public school boys died in the war.
-About a fifth of all those who served.
-Eton alone lost more than 1,157 former pupils – 20% of those who served.
+Some 35,000 former public school boys died in the war, about a fifth of all those who served.
+Eton School, alone lost more than 1,157 former pupils – 20% of those who served.
+Other schools, such Manchester Grammar lost 521 former pupils, and King Edward’s in Birmingham, lost 247, from the 1,400 ‘boys’ that served, including 52 in the Battle of the Somme, in 1916.
 In all, 22 Members of Parliament and 24 Peers from the House of Lords, died in WW1.
 The UK wartime Prime Minister Herbert Asquith lost a son, while future Prime Minister Andrew Bonar Law lost two.
 Anthony Eden lost two brothers, another brother of his was terribly wounded, and an uncle was captured.

 15 Legacies of WW1 – https://www.theguardian.com/world/2014/jan/15/firstworldwar